 3.1.
-Image Analysis
+Image analysis

 To find the possible egg locations and limit the search area for deformable template matching, we developed a series of morphological image analysis algorithms to limit our search area to around 2% of a typical region that a worm body covers.
 The search is greatly expedited and match accuracy is improved by effectively eliminating potential false alarms.
-The flowchart of attached egg detection is shown in Fig. 1.
-For each input video frame, the worm body is first segmented from the background and the skeleton (medial axis) is obtained by algorithms described in [Geng et al., 2004].
-The laying of an egg changes the shape of the binarized worm body (Fig. 2), which can be captured by examining the width profile in the middle part of the worm body in the following way.
+The flowchart of attached egg detection is shown in Figure 1.
+For each input video frame, the worm body is first segmented from the background and the skeleton (medial axis) is obtained by algorithms described in [6].
+The laying of an egg changes the shape of the binarized worm body (Figure 2), which can be captured by examining the width profile in the middle part of the worm body in the following way.
 For each pixel in the skeleton pixel list, a straight line traversing the worm body that passes through that skeleton pixel is calculated.
-71 additional lines are also calculated at 5-degree intervals to cover a 360 degree radius.
+Seventy one additional lines are also calculated at 5-degree intervals to cover a 360-degree radius.
 The worm body width at that skeleton pixel is the shortest of the 72 lines, which has the shortest distance traversing the binary image through the skeleton pixel.
-In the case where the abnormal width is caused by an attached egg, one of the two end point locations on the shortestdistance line is enclosed by that egg.
-By abnormal width, we mean a difference greater than 7.5 pixels/24 μm between median and peak width in the middle part of the body, indicating a potential egg event.
-Fig. 2A shows the frame immediately prior to an egglaying event.
-Fig. 2B shows the egg-laying frame.
-The corresponding width profiles are shown in Fig. 2C and 2D respectively.
+In the case where the abnormal width is caused by an attached egg, one of the two end point locations on the shortest-distance line is enclosed by that egg.
+By abnormal width, we mean a difference greater than 7.5 pixels/24 $\mu$ m between median and peak width in the middle part of the body, indicating a potential egg event.
+Figure 2a shows the frame immediately prior to an egg-laying event.
+Figure 2b shows the egg-laying frame.
+The corresponding width profiles are shown in Figures 2c and 2d, respectively.
 The solid curves show the width measured along the worm skeletons.
-The horizontal dotted lines in Fig. 2C and 2D show the median width for the middle part of the worm body.
-A second horizontal line in Fig. 2D shows the threshold (7.5 pixels above the median width value) that defines abnormal width.
-The width profile curves are normalized to 300 pixels for comparison.
+The horizontal dotted lines in Figures 2c and 2d show the median width for the middle part of the worm body.
+A second horizontal line in Figure 2d shows the threshold (7.5 pixels above the median width value) that defines abnormal width.
+The width-profile curves are normalized to 300 pixels for comparison.
 Since egg laying is a rare event, over 90% of the frames are quickly passed through and not subject to further analysis.